-Students are allowed to bring cell phones to school, but must be turned off and put away.
 Cell phones are not to be out in classes, hallways or in the cafeteria.
-Cell phones are only to be used for after school activities and are not to be used between the hours of 8:15 a.m. and 3:00 p.m.
+Cell phones are only to be used for after school activities and are not to be used between the hours of 8:00 a.m. to 2:45 p.m.
 Students needing to call home during the school day must do so in the main office during lunch or in the classroom with his/her teacher's permission.
+Cell phones are never to be used to take photos or videos at school.
 Students failing to abide by this policy will result in school consequences.
-Earbuds/Headphones are to be put away unless requested by teachers.
+Smartwatches and earbuds/headphones are to be put away unless requested by teachers.